 OCD: Obsessive-Compulsive Disorder in Youth

 Obsessive-compulsive disorder (OCD) is characterized by repetitive, ritualisitc behaviors and thought patterns.

 OCD runs a long-term and impairing course in many children and teenagers and affects 1.5 to 2.2 million children in the United States.

 Fear and Anger

 Obsessive-compulsive symptoms are often a defense against strong feelings of fear and anger which the child is unable to face.
 Betrayal experiences that damage trust leads to the development of anger and fear that are often unrecognized.
 Also, very sensitive children are often predisposed by their temperament to the development of anxiety.
 Unconscious fear and anger can lead to obsessional thinking and to compulsive behaviors which are an unconscious attempt to diminish their influence.

 Please go to the mistrust checklist to evaluate your child's symptoms of mistrust and the possible origins of this conflict.
 If many symptoms of mistrust are identified, please write a list of fears you believe your child may have struggled with at different ages.
 Next, please go to the anger checklist in the angry child chapter on this website and rate your child's anger.

 A 2012 study of rage attacks in pediatric OCD demonstrated that rage attacks are relatively common, have a negative impact on illness presentation, and contribute to functional impairment above and beyond obsessive-compulsive symptom severity.
 Rage may contribute to family accommodation of symptoms, which may further affect obsessive-compulsive symptom severity and impairment (Storch, EA, et al, 2012).

-Forgiveness helps to resolve the anger and associated aggressive obsessions in these youngsters and thereby assists in their recovery from OCD.
+Forgiveness therapy helps to resolve the anger and associated aggressive obsessions in these youngsters and thereby assists in their recovery from OCD.
 It also helps to decrease the influence of past hurts by diminishing the anxiety from the past.